DanB91/GBEmu/README.md

 ### Mac
 - Requirements:
-	* clang  -- Tested on clang 9.
+	* clang  -- Tested on clang 9 and 10.
-	- Tested on MacOS High Sierra.
+	- Tested on macOS Mojave.
 - To compile:
  1. Go to the source directory in the Terminal.
  2. Run `cd mac`